imfl/beautiful-jekyll/investment-strategies/index.md

 ---
 layout: page
-title: investment strategies
+title: investment
 subtitle: to identify promising sectors
 use-site-title: true
 ---

-## A Sector Rotation Trading Strategy in Hong Kong Stock Market
+## A Sector Rotation Trading Strategy

 We design and implement a sector rotation trading strategy in Hong Kong Stock Market.